 We don’t get to shoot action photographs often, so when the opportunity came to take some pics at a go-kart race last week, I took it …

-Armed with a telephoto zoom lens on my camera I set off and decided at the outset that I will concentrate on taking panning shots, which are photographs taken while you move the camera in sync with a moving object – fast moving karts in this instance.
+Armed with a telephoto zoom lens on my camera and a dose of Oxycodone, I set off and decided at the outset that I will concentrate on taking panning shots, which are photographs taken while you move the camera in sync with a moving object – fast moving karts in this instance.